xinqiaozhang/xinqiaozhang.github.io/sample_page_ECE226.md

 ## Project: Optimization and Acceleration of Deep Learning on Various Hardware Platforms

-In this project, I use python to detect over 1000 adversial training models.
-The Target is to give the probablity that a given model is backdoored or posioned.
+In this project, I use python to

 ### 1. Adversarial training models
 <img src="images/trojai_t0.jpg?raw=true"/>